vjhawar12/Vision-Transformer-Implementation/README.md

 ## 🧪 Results ##

 I trained the ViT using AdamW optimizer, a learning rate scheduler, and various pre-processing and image augmentation techniques.
+The NVIDIA A100 GPU was used for CUDA acceleration @ 20 seconds per epoch for 100 epochs.

 CIFAR‑10 top-1 accuracy: 86.3%